 Why were these three minimum requirements chosen?

 These requirements and indicators were selected because they are applicable to all types of signatories.
 Feedback also indicated that these were achievable within the two-year engagement period and an appropriate place to start for newer and less advanced signatories.
-The process is intended to help signatories progress through use of PRI resources and network.
+The process is intended to help signatories progress through use of PRI resources and networks.

 Why will signatories have two years to meet the requirements?